Christmas travel: how to find traffic information and avoid delays

 Although it might be tempting to listen to your favourite ‘Are we nearly there yet?’ playlist or The Motoring Podcast on the way to the beach, it can help to listen to the radio.

-BBC Radio 2 and BBC Radio 5 Live provide traffic updates throughout the day, or you could listen to one of the BBC local radio stations.
+BBC Radio 2 and BBC Radio 5 Live both provide traffic updates throughout the day, or you could listen to one of the BBC local radio stations.
 Alternatively, tune in to one of the many commercial radio stations across the country.

 Roadworks information

-If you like to plan ahead, grab five minutes to check for any roadworks on your proposed route to the coast.
-It might be worth finding an alternative route, especially during peak times, such as Friday evenings.
-Be warned: some major road improvement schemes are carried out at night, so travelling overnight doesn’t always pay off.
+If you like to plan ahead, grab five minutes to check for any roadworks on your proposed route to a Christmas get-together.
+It might be worth finding an alternative route, especially during peak times, such as on Friday evenings.

 ALSO READ: